sauravm123456/g-timetracker/README.md

 ## Description
-Global Time Tracker is an application, that allows you to track, how you spent the time of your life.
+Global Time Tracker is an application, that allows you to track, how you spent the time of your life.rfdtrtr

 With this software you can track you time using different categories, view statistics, search for records and view history for specific period.